spl0k/supysonic/docs/setup/configuration.rst

    listed ones are loaded; a scrobbler that isn't listed doesn't add its section on the user profile page.

+   A listed scrobbler whose own section doesn't give it what it needs isn't loaded either, and a warning says so in the logs.
+This is why the defaults below are harmless: Last.fm does nothing until it's given an API key.

    A scrobbler that isn't shipped with Supysonic is listed by the path of the Python module providing it, which has to hold a ``SCROBBLER`` attribute naming its :class:`supysonic.scrobblers.Scrobbler` subclass.
 Anything holding